 Also, don’t be afraid to go seasonal.
 That means fruits, vegetables and even cheeses that are easy to acquire in the summer.
 Seasonal selections will not only fit the weather outside, but also could help you save money – since your caterer is not acquiring off-season produce.

 Lastly, remember to be flexible.
-While you may have a wedding theme or color palette in mind, sometimes you will not find foods that match it exactly.
-You can make it work by changing up decorations or pairing those off-color items with color-matching items.
+While you may have a wedding theme or colour palette in mind, sometimes you will not find foods that match it exactly.
+You can make it work by changing up decorations or pairing those off-colour items with colour-matching items.
 What is most important about your summer wedding menu is finding foods that can withstand the heat, your guests will enjoy and that won’t break the bank.

 Get our FREE guide on How to Avoid the boring wedding